 Sometimes a task will be heavily disk, network or CPU dependent, and will starve other tasks of those resources.
 It’s important that such tasks won’t steal resources from other tasks.

-Ideally, some resource intensive tasks would run only when the resources it depends on are idle.
+Ideally, some resource intensive tasks would run only when the resources they depend on are idle.
 That, or resource intensive tasks would have their resource consumption throttled to favor other tasks.

 In this article, we will review CPU and I/O scheduling at the process-level on both Linux and Darwin.